Bernard Seigal: Early life and education

 Born in Syracuse, New York, Seigal moved to San Diego in 1973 and played in several unknown bands while working as a clerk at a record store and attending community college.
 In 1979, he joined the Grossmont College student newspaper as a writer and was later promoted to editor.

 Career

 Music

 In 1981, Seigal, a singer and guitarist, formed the rockabilly band the Rockin' Roulettes.

 In 1983, he quit the Roulettes after he was invited to join the Beat Farmers with Jerry Raney and Country Dick Montana.
 He took musician Rolle Love with him.
 The Beat Farmers eventually signed with Rhino records and became known regionally and nationally with their performances of songs such as "Happy Boy", "Riverside" and "Gun Sale at the Church".

-Seigal left the Beat Farmers in 1986 to start a new band, The Jacks.
+Seigal left the Beat Farmers after three years, in 1986, to start a new band, The Jacks.
+The Jacks recorded one album for Rounder Records, Jacks Are Wild in 1988.
 A year later, he was hired as a music critic for the San Diego Reader.
 He would later be fired from the paper when his editors suggested he write negative reviews about local musicians whom Seigal felt did not deserve bad press.